vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 in common with the Ahicchatra one.
 These are the excavations at Mansar: MNS 3 (Plate 86).
-The brick structure uncovered at a mound there, the so called Hiḍimbā T. ekd.ī, has been interpreted by the excavators, who failed to refer to Ahicchatra, as a mixture of Hindu temples and Buddhist st¯upas.
+The brick structure uncovered at a mound there, the so called Hiḍimbā T. ekd.ī, has been interpreted by the excavators, who failed to refer to Ahicchatra, as a mixture of Hindu temples and Buddhist stūpas.

 Elsewhere I have shown the untenability of this conflation (Bakker 2004a).
 As in Ahicchatra, the Mansar mound shows a series of terraces built of brick, constructed over and against a natural hillock, which makes the whole thing look like a pyramid of brick.
-As in Ahicchatra, the various platforms are constructed over brick boxes filled with rubble, earth and stones, a construction device also know from st¯upa domes.
+As in Ahicchatra, the various platforms are constructed over brick boxes filled with rubble, earth and stones, a construction device also know from stūpa domes.
 The mistake the Mansar excavators have made is that they have confounded similarity with identity.
 Mansar, like Ahi cchatra, is definitively a Saiva sanctuary, identities corroborated at both sites ´ by beautiful 5th-century Saiva sculptures, of terracotta in Ahicchatra, of red ´ sandstone in Mansar.
-Are we to classify the Mansar structure as an aid. ¯uka?
+Are we to classify the Mansar structure as an aid. ūka?